conventional-changelog/commitlint/@commitlint/config-angular/readme.md

 ### Problems

 The following rules are considered problems for `@commitlint/config-angular` and will yield a non-zero exit code when not met.
+Consult [docs/rules](http://marionebl.github.io/commitlint/#/reference-rules) for a list of available rules.

 #### type-enum
 * **condition**: `type` is found in value